Constraining CMB physical processes using Planck 2018 data: Modifications in the calculation of CMB angular power spectra

-The optical depth that appears in equation \eqref{transferFunction}, $\tau = \tau(\eta)$, represents the opacity of the universe at a given conformal time, $\eta$, when seen from today, i.e., $\eta=\eta_0$.
-It is related to the Thomson scattering rate, $\Gamma (\eta)$, by:
+The optical depth appearing in equation \eqref{transferFunction}, $\tau = \tau(\eta)$, represents the opacity of the Universe at a given conformal time, $\eta$, when viewed from today, i.e., $\eta=\eta_0$.
+It is related to the Thomson scattering rate, $\Gamma(\eta)$, by:

-It is easy to verify that it tends to infinity when $\eta\rightarrow 0$, falls below one at recombination, it stabilizes at a value of the order of 0.1 between the recombination and reionization epochs, and then it decreases smoothly and reaches zero at today, by definition.
-From the CMB angular power spectra power spectra, an effective value of $\tau$ can be estimated.
-The parameter is named optical depth to reonization, $\tau_{reio}$, and measures the opacity of the Universe between $z=0$ and $z=z_{reio}$.
+It is easy to see that it tends to infinity when $\eta\rightarrow 0$, falls below one at recombination, stabilises at a value of the order of 0.1 between the recombination and reionisation epochs, and then decreases smoothly and reaches zero at the present time, by definition.
+From the CMB angular power spectra, an effective value of $\tau$ can be estimated.
+The parameter is called the optical depth to reionisation, $\tau_{reio}$, and measures the opacity of the Universe between $z=0$ and $z=z_{reio}$.

 The visibility function, $g(\eta)=-\tau'e^{-\tau}$, gives the probability that a CMB photon seen today experienced its last scattering at time $\eta$.
-It has a narrow and sharp spike around the time of recombination and develops a second smaller and wider spike around reionization.
-This function shows that most CMB photons did not interact between the last scattering surface and today, while a minority rescattered at reionization \citep[e.g.,][]{Cosmolo_Lesgourgues_2013}.
-Connecting this knowledge with equation \eqref{transferFunction} means that the first (Sachs-Wolfe effect), third (Doppler effect) and fourth (polarization contribution effect) terms of the temperature photon transfer function are sourced primarily at the surface of last scattering while the second term (Integrated Sachs-Wolfe effect) is sourced at all points along the way after recombination (due to the $e^{-\tau}$ factor) as the visibility function does not appear.
+It has a narrow and sharp peak around the time of recombination and develops a second, smaller and broader peak around reionisation.
+This function shows that most of the CMB photons did not interact between the last scattering surface and the current time, while a minority rescattered at the time of reionisation \cite[e.g.,][]{Cosmolo_Lesgourgues_2013}.
+Connecting this knowledge with equation \eqref{transferFunction} means that the first (Sachs-Wolfe effect), the third (Doppler effect) and the fourth (polarization contribution effect) terms of the temperature photon transfer function originate mainly from the last scattering surface, while the second term (Integrated Sachs-Wolfe effect) originates at all points along the trajectory after recombination (due to the $e^{-\tau}$ factor) since the visibility function does not appear.